typohnebild/numpy-vs-mir/README.md

 We split up the figures in different groups, the upper two pictures show the curves for the benchmarks that are accelerated with Numba, the lower ones are without Numba.
-What stands out in all benchmarks, is that there is no big difference visible between single and multithreaded versions.
-This might be an effect of the relative small array sizes.
+What stands out in all benchmarks just like in the [Solver Benchmark](#solver-benchmark), is that there is no big difference visible between single and multithreaded versions.
-We did not actively parallelized the code and only set the allowed threads through the environment variables.
+This might be an effect of the small problem sizes in the lowest multigrid-level provided to the solver.
 When Numba is used, there is no big difference between the Intel Python distribution, that uses the Intel MKL and the "plain" Python version accelerated with Openblas.
-In the runs where Numba was not used, the Intel version is outperformed by the Openblas version.
+In the runs where Numba was not used, the Intel version is slower than the Openblas version, but runs more FLOP/s for problem sizes above 1500.
 One aspect that possibly plays into is the relatively old NumPy version that is used in the Intel Python distribution.
-The stepwise time curve is caused by more cycles needed to reach the stop criteria for the corresponding problem size (see [table](#table-multigrid-cycles)).
+The stepwise time curve is caused by the increased multigrid-level for the corresponding problem size (see [table](#table-multigrid-cycles)).
-These larger jumps in the required time also influence the ups and downs of the FLOP/s values accordingly.
+These larger jumps in the required time also influence the ups and downs of the FLOP/s values accordingly and result in a serrated pattern.

 ### Benchmarks combined